Now Accepting Entries for the 2018-2019 Ideas Competition

-Buffalo YIMBY Breaking Ground: The Redevelopment of 998 Broadway Design Competition
+Buffalo YIMBY Breaking Ground: The Redevelopment of 998 Broadway Ideas Competition

 Entries will endeavor to show how to develop the 998 Broadway (former K-Mart) site in a community-positive way.
 Entrants may come up with a broad range of suggestions and may present their proposals in a number of different ways.
 Teams with architects may want to present architectural drawings, planners may want to present conceptual diagrams, community activists may want to present written proposals, and artists may present any kind of visual concept.
 A sociological study of the community with recommendations for what sorts of development are needed could be one type of acceptable written proposal.
 Concepts should include redevelopment of the entire site, not just the building.